PredragDuric/PredragDuric/README.md

 🌱 Alongside Python, Django, Flask, HTML, and CSS, I am also delving into Machine Learning and Data Analytics, honing my skills in extracting insights from data.

 💻 Want to see what I've been working on?
 Check out my Codecademy profile: codecademy.com/profiles/predragduric

-📫 Connect with me on LinkedIn: linkedin.com/in/predrag-duric
+📫 Connect with me on [LinkedIn](linkedin.com/in/predrag-duric)

 :face_in_clouds: Let's collaborate and create amazing projects together!
 <!---